alisoltanirad/Gender-Classifier/README.md

 # Gender-Identifier

-Python code to classify gender of names.
+Python module to classify gender of names.